Eleanor Marx: Early years

 At the age of sixteen, Eleanor became her father's secretary and accompanied him around the world to socialist conferences.
-A year later, she fell in love with Prosper-Olivier Lissagaray, a journalist and participant of the Paris Commune, who had fled to London after the Commune's suppression.
+A year later, she fell in love with Prosper-Olivier Lissagaray, a journalist and participant in the Paris Commune, who had fled to London after the Commune's suppression.
 Although he agreed with the man politically, Karl Marx disapproved of the relationship because of the age gap between the two, Lissagaray being 34 years old.
-In May 1873 Eleanor moved away from home to Brighton working as a schoolteacher; she lived at 6 Vernon Terrace in the Montpelier suburb, returning to London in September 1873.
+In May 1873, Eleanor moved away from home to Brighton working as a schoolteacher.
+She lived at 6 Vernon Terrace in the suburb of Montpelier, returning to London in September 1873.

-In 1876 she helped Lissagaray write History of the Commune of 1871, and later translated it into English.
+In 1876, Eleanor helped Lissagaray write History of the Commune of 1871, and translated it into English.
 Her father liked the book but was still disapproving of his daughter's relationship with its author.
-By 1880 Karl changed his view of the situation, allowing her to marry him.
-However, by then Eleanor herself was having second thoughts.
-She terminated the relationship in 1882.
+By 1880, Karl changed his view of the situation, and allowed her to marry him.
+By then, however, Eleanor herself was having second thoughts, and she terminated the relationship in 1882.

-In the early 1880s, she had to nurse her ageing parents, but her mother died in December 1881.
-From August 1882 she also cared for her young nephew Jean Longuet for several months, easing the burden on her elder sister, Jenny Longuet, who died in January 1883 of bladder cancer.
+In the early 1880s, she nursed her aging parents.
+Her mother died in December 1881 but, from August 1882, she also cared for her young nephew Jean Longuet for several months, easing the burden on her elder sister, Jenny Longuet, who died in January 1883 of bladder cancer.
 Her father died two months later, in March 1883.
-After this, Eleanor and Edward Aveling, overseen by Friedrich Engels, prepared the first English language edition of Das Kapital volume I, published in 1887.
-On Engels' death in 1895, they together sorted and stored her father's extensive papers.
+After that, Eleanor and Edward Aveling, overseen by Friedrich Engels, prepared the first English language edition of Das Kapital volume I, published in 1887.
+On Engels' death in 1895, she and Aveling sorted and stored her father's extensive papers.

-Marx identified strongly with her Jewish heritage, proudly declaring "I am a Jewess", in a reversal of her paternal grandparents' abandonment of Judaism and conversion to Christianity.
-Her interest in her Jewish heritage was sparked by her interactions with working-class Jewish sweatshop workers involved in social justice struggles in the East End of London, as well as by the Dreyfus affair in France.
+Marx identified strongly with her Jewish heritage.
+In a reversal of her paternal grandparents' abandonment of Judaism and conversion to Christianity, she proudly declared: "I am a Jewess".
+Her interest in her Jewish heritage was sparked by her interactions with working-class Jewish sweatshop workers involved in social justice struggles in the East End of London, and also by the Dreyfus affair in France.
 Her earliest Jewish engagement was in October 1890, when she attended a meeting of a group of Jewish socialist workers in London in order to protest against antisemitic persecution in Czarist Russia.
 She learned Yiddish and sometimes delivered lectures in the language.

 Career

-In 1884, Eleanor joined the Social Democratic Federation (SDF) led by Henry Hyndman and was elected to its executive.
-During her work in the SDF, she met Edward Aveling, with whom she would spend the rest of her life despite his faithlessness, alleged thievery from the movement and mental cruelty.
+In 1884, Eleanor joined the Social Democratic Federation (SDF), led by Henry Hyndman, and was elected to its executive.
+During her work in the SDF, she met Edward Aveling, with whom she would spend the rest of her life, despite his faithlessness, alleged thievery from the movement, and mental cruelty.